 It can be difficult when you’ve received your band new curling wand to know how to use it safely.
 If you want to know how to use a curling wand, read below!

 If you’re tired of the twists and solid lines that using a curling iron with a clamp can produce, try using a curling wand!
 These fantastic heated tools work to crinkle your hair without clipping it in place, developing smooth, full, spirals.
-Making the shift to a curling wand from a regular curling iron could be hard, but with a bit of technique you’ll have it mastered in no time!
+Learning how to use a curling wand can be difficult, as can making the shift to a curling wand from a regular curling iron.
+But with a bit of technique you’ll have it mastered in no time!

 Pick your curling wand.